Select a photograph to view an expanded image or click here to scroll through expanded photographs without text.

 Marcel Duchamp, Fountain, 1917

 In this series of photographs, Picabia's work is regarded more broadly as part of a longstanding tradition of distancing a woman from a work of art.
-The sentiment is echoed back in this photograph, which recasts Picabia's treatment as Portrait d'un jeune homme français dans l'état de nudité.
+The sentiment is echoed back in this image, which recasts Picabia's treatment as Portrait d'un jeune homme français dans l'état de nudité (Portrait of a Young French Man in the State of Nudity).

-Francis Picabia, Portrait d'une jeune fille américaine dans l'état de nudité, 1915
+Francis Picabia, Portrait d'une jeune fille américaine dans l'état de nudité (Portrait of a Young French Man in the State of Nudity), 1915

 Paul Cezanne, Basket of Apples, c 1893